History of Baku in Timeline

 November 1967: Opening of Baku Metro

-November 1983: Absheron Museum of History and Local Studies opens
+November 1983: Absheron Museum of History and Local Studies Started Its Activities

 The Absheron Museum of History and Local Studies started its activities on November 21, 1983.

-Until 1988, Baku had very large Russian, Armenian, and Jewish populations which contributed to cultural diversity.
+Until 1988, Baku had very large Russian, Armenian, and Jewish populations which contributed to cultural diversity and added in various ways to Baku's history.

-Starting in January 1990, with the onset of the First Nagorno-Karabakh War and the pogrom against Armenians, Baku's large Armenian population was expelled.
+With the onset of the First Nagorno-Karabakh War and the pogrom against Armenians starting in January 1990, the city's large Armenian population was expelled.

 In November 2000, an earthquake caused damage to the Inner City of Baku.

-In 2000, The Old City of Baku, which contains the Palace of the Shirvanshahs and the Maiden Tower, was designated as a UNESCO World Heritage Site.
+In 2000, the Old City of Baku, which includes the Palace of the Shirvanshahs and the Maiden Tower, was designated as a UNESCO World Heritage Site.

 Since 2002, Baku has hosted 36 major sporting events.